c3er/txttrans/README.md

-# Introduction

-A tool that can transform ASCII text with help PYthon code.
+A tool that can transform ASCII text with help Python code.

 # Usage